-Dumpling squash provides vitamin A, some of the B vitamins such as folate, riboflavin, and thiamin, and is a good source of fiber.
-Deep-colored orange-fleshed squashes such as the Dumpling also offer a significant amount of beta-carotene.
+Dumpling squash contains vitamin A, B vitamins such as folate, riboflavin, and thiamin, beta-carotene, and is a good source of fiber.

-The Dumpling is a versatile squash and can be used in both sweet and savory applications.
-Their lumpy exterior and small size make them difficult to peel, as a result they are most often cooked with their skin on.
-Luckily, similar to a potato once cooked the skin of the Dumpling squash is edible though oftentimes it is just discarded.
-Squash can be halved or cut into wedges and roasted, baked, grilled, or steamed.
-When halved they are the ideal size for stuffing with meats, cheeses, grains or other vegetables.
-Add roasted or baked slices to warm, green salads or serve alongside grilled meats.
-The favor of Dumpling squash pairs well with Italian parsley, sage, parsnip, beets, arugula, nutmeg, curry, nuts, strong cheeses, poultry, pears, apple, maple syrup, brown sugar, butter, and dried fruits.
-Dumpling squash are a hard winter variety and will store well.
-Keep in a cool, dry place and use within a few months for best flavor and texture.
+Dumpling squash is best suited for cooked applications such as roasting, sautéing, baking, and steaming and it can be used in both sweet and savory preparations.
+Its lumpy exterior and small size make it difficult to peel and are most often cooked with their skin on.
+Similar to a potato and acorn squash, the skin of the Dumpling squash is edible once cooked, though often it is just discarded.
+Dumpling squash can be halved, cooked, and served as an ideal size for stuffing with meats, cheeses, grains, or other vegetables and it can be roasted and served as a stand-alone side dish.
+It can also be roasted or baked and added to warm, green salads or served alongside grilled meats.
+Dumpling squash pairs well with Italian parsley, sage, parsnip, beets, arugula, nutmeg, curry, nuts, strong cheeses, poultry, pears, apple, maple syrup, brown sugar, butter, and dried fruits.
+Dumpling squash will keep for a couple of months when stored in a cool, dark, and dry place.

 Recipes that include Dumpling Squash.
 One is easiest, three is harder.

 Someone shared Dumpling Squash using the Specialty Produce app for iPhone and Android.